 Raw fruits and vegetables also contain enzymes called glycosides that aid in detoxification by breaking down these harmful substances so they can be safely passed through your digestive tract (5).
 This is why it’s important to thoroughly wash all produce before eating it so not too many nutrients are lost due to contamination.

-One of the major functions of the liver is detoxification (23).
-Many of the toxins we come into contact with everyday go through a process known as methylation in the liver before they can be safely passed through the digestive tract.
+One of the major functions of the liver is detoxification (24).
+Many of the toxins we come into contact with everyday go through a process known as methylation in the liver before they can be safely excreted through the digestive tract or urine.
 This process involves converting a toxin’s harmful free radical form to a more stable, harmless form of it so it can no longer cause damage to your body.

 What Is The Best Alternative To A 3-Day Detox?